Forcing and Interpolation in first-order hybrid Logic with rigid symbols: Conclusions

 \section{Conclusions}

-Recall that $\RFOHL$ signatures form a subcategory of $\FOHLR$ signatures.
+Recall that the signatures of $\RFOHL$, defined in Example~\ref{ex:RFOHL}, form a subcategory of $\FOHLR$ signatures.
 It is straightforward to verify that this subcategory is closed under pushouts.
 Consequently, Theorem~\ref{th:interpolation} applies to $\RFOHL$.

-$\FOHLR$ and $\FOHLS$ share the same signatures and Kripke structures.
+$\FOHLR$ and $\FOHLS$, defined in Example~\ref{ex:FOHLS}, share the same signatures and Kripke structures.
 According to \cite[Lemma 2.20]{gai-acm}, $\FOHLS$ and $\FOHL$ have the same expressive power.
 The relationship between $\FOHLR$ and $\FOHLS$ is analogous to that between first-order logic and unnested first-order logic, which allows only terms of depth one~\cite{DBLP:books/daglib/0080659}.
 Therefore, a square of $\FOHLR$ signature morphisms satisfies CIP in $\FOHLR$ if and only if it satisfies CIP in $\FOHLS$.

-Similarly, $\HPL$ signatures form a subcategory of $\FOHLR$ signatures, which is closed under pushouts.
+Similarly, the signatures of $\HPL$, defined in Example~\ref{ex:HPL}, form a subcategory of $\FOHLR$ signatures, which is closed under pushouts.
 Consequently, Theorem~\ref{th:interpolation} applies to $\HPL$ as well.
 However, since our results rely on quantification over possible worlds, this work does not encompass the interpolation result from \cite{ArecesBM01}, which applies to hybrid propositional logic without quantification.
 However, the results presented in this paper can be extended to hybrid logics without quantification over possible worlds by refining the notion of generated substructures, in line with \cite[Definition 3.6]{ArecesBM01}.